cobuildlab/project-qa-docs/PRE-PROJECT-ACTIVITIES.md

 The full scope of the project must be shared with the Development Team to create an Execution Plan with milestones and plan deliverables.

+The Project Management team: Project Manager and Product Manager or QA, must ensure that the full scope of the project is shared with the whole team for be revised, and a Planning meeting must be set to define dated Milestones for the project.

 **VALUES:**

 - Lean Documentation